goneri/kitchen-mincer/doc/source/index.rst

           public_wordpress_ip: 172.24.4.3

     application:
-      # Name of the application, Stack will be called according to this name
       name: wordpress
       # By convention, the heat file will be located here:
       # <root>/applications/<name e.g: wordpress>/heat.yaml

-      # Arguments for the heat command (-P), depending on the type, some value may be
-      # generated:
-      #  - floating_ip: get an IP from the pool depending on its position
-      #  - keypair: retrieve a key content from a keys/<name>.pub
-      #  - media: returns the image id of the media in Glance
-      # params:
-      #  image_id: Fedora-x86_64-20-20140407-sda.qcow
       medias:
         # A image content computed before the Heat creation
         wordpress_files: